root-foundation/root/README.md

 The NetworkToken represents humanity’s collective potential.

-The NetworkToken enables us to increase our baseline through Universal Basic *Equity* (UBE): each person can be periodically issued *shares* in the NetworkToken.
+The NetworkToken enables us to increase our baseline through Universal Basic *Equity* (UBE): each person can be periodically issued shares in the NetworkToken.

-UBE closes the gap between individual and collective success.
-Instead of waiting to tax capital gains, any breakthrough, discovery, or creation that strengthens belief that will create more value in the future will immediately raise the value of the NetworkToken (and thus the wealth in everyone's hands).
+UBE will close the gap between individual and collective success.
+Instead of waiting to tax capital gains, any breakthrough, discovery, or creation that strengthens belief that we will create more value in the future will immediately raise the value of the NetworkToken (and thus the wealth in everyone's hands).

 Unlike [Universal Basic *Income*](https://en.wikipedia.org/wiki/Universal_basic_income), UBE won't lead to inflation because people are incentivized to hold rather than spend (proportional to our hope in the future).